-Under NEW ownership, the PV Resort is being transformed into 1 Hotel Hanalei Bay and is expected to open anew in Fall of 2022.
+Under NEW ownership, the PV Resort is being transformed into 1 Hotel Hanalei Bay and is expected to open anew in Spring of 2023.

 North Shore Restaurants

-A good number of restaurant operators, especially beloved Mom & Pops, have closed their doors over the past 18-months.
-Many of the establishments that are OPEN now require reservations due to the increased demand for seating (which is limited per social distancing requirements to 50% capacity).
+A good number of restaurant operators, especially beloved Mom & Pops, have closed permanently due to COVID.
+Many of the establishments that remain OPEN now require reservations due to the increased demand for seating.
 So, please plan ahead and be patient.
 You are on Island Time.

 Tour Operators & Luaus

-As of this writing, many tour and luau operators are still in the process of re-opening.
-Further, most are only running at 50%.
+As of this writing, most tour and luau operators are back up and running without restrictions.
+Although, labor and supply chains issues continue to hamper operations on island.
 So, do not wait to make reservations if you want to enjoy any of these island activities.